jakubiszon/pocket-platformer/README.md

 This repository is a modification aiming to make integrating Pocket Platformer and other webpages a little easier.
 Added features:
-- handling events emitted from the game
+- events emitted from the game
   - on level finished
   - on player death
-- TODO: more stuff . . .
+- TODO: selecting start level - at the moment the game begins with the start screen asking to press *enter*
 <!--
   - TODO: on coin collected
   - TODO: on reaching checkpoint